Your result: Early perimenopause

 • A general sense that something has changed, even if you can't name it

-There's a common misconception that perimenopause care only matters once symptoms are disruptive.
+There's a widespread misconception that perimenopause care only matters once symptoms become severe.
 The opposite is true.
-Women who understand what's happening early — and have a specialist guiding their care from the start — tend to navigate this transition with far less suffering.
+Women who understand what's happening early — and have a specialist guiding their care from the start — tend to navigate this transition with significantly less suffering.

-Your initial visit is a comprehensive symptom evaluation with a menopause specialist — not a general OB or a rushed primary care appointment.
-You'll leave with a clear picture of what's driving your symptoms — and a specialist in your corner who actually understands this transition.
+Your initial visit is a comprehensive symptom evaluation with a menopause specialist — not a rushed primary care appointment, not a referral to come back when things are worse.
+You'll be heard.
+Your symptoms will be taken seriously.
+You'll leave with a clear picture of what's driving what you're experiencing — and a specialist in your corner who actually understands this transition.

-Care is available both in-person in Louisiana and via telehealth — so geography is never a reason to wait.
+Care is available both in-person in Louisiana and via telehealth.

 "I was told I was too young and my labs were normal.
 I knew something had changed.
 Getting answers early made all the difference."